ziesha-network/pelmeni-testnet/README.md

     ```

 Now if you want to join the `groth` testnet, you first have to initialize your
 node.
-If you have already initialized bazuka in an old Testnet, you first need
+If you have already initialized bazuka in an older testnet, you first need
 to remove your previous initialization by running:

 ```sh
 rm ~/.bazuka.yaml
 ```

-Then initialize:
+***IMPORTANT!*** *If you have participated in the Chaos-Testnet, you should know that we have had breaking change on the way our wallet seeds work.
+From now on, you won't need to enter the seed yourself, a random 12-word mnemonic code will be generated for you instead!
+Therefore, the old seed you used in the Chaos-Testnet is not valid anymore and **can be thrown away**.
+We have tracked your node activity in the old network based on your Discord-id and Ip address, but in this testnet, you will be authenticated based on the wallet-address derived from you 12-word mnemonic phrase.*

 ```sh
 bazuka init [flags...]